 The physical symptoms of withdrawal are perhaps the biggest concern for prospective rehab patients.
 While it’s true that alcohol withdrawal can be unpleasant, keep in mind that there are resources, medications, and help that medical professionals can offer.

 Physical symptoms of withdrawal typically start about eight hours after the last drink of alcohol.
 These symptoms might start with mild nausea and abdominal pain.
 Between two to three days into the detox, physical symptoms often reach their peak.
 During this stage, it’s normal for patients to have an unusually high heart rate, struggle with temperature fluctuations, or to sweat profusely.

 In addition to physical symptoms, alcohol withdrawal can cause psychological and emotional symptoms.
 Patients who have a mental illness diagnosis might find that their conditions get worse during withdrawal.
 Even those without mental health problems might encounter some issues developing during the week or so of withdrawal.

 Some of the psychological symptoms that can occur during a withdrawal from alcohol include:

 Typical Duration of a Withdrawal From Alcohol

-Alcohol withdrawal treatment often lasts about a week, but that can vary depending on the specific needs of each patient.
-The severity of an individual’s addiction as well as how long he or she has been drinking can extend the withdrawal period.
+Alcohol withdrawal treatment often lasts about a week, but that can vary depending on each patient’s specific needs.
+The severity of an individual’s addiction and how long he or she has been drinking can extend the withdrawal period.
 Overall, withdrawal tends to peak at about 72 hours after the last drink of alcohol.
-From there, symptoms recede and most patients get through withdrawal completely within eight days.
+From there, symptoms recede, and most patients get through withdrawal completely within eight days.

 Alcohol addiction doesn’t have to control your life for one more day.
 Call 866.262.0531 to learn more about Crestview Recovery and start planning your journey to health, happiness, and sustainable recovery.